What are the Three Dharma Seals in Buddhism? They are one method to verify a teaching of the Buddha is authentic and helps you in your practice!

 The story, very quickly, revolves around Jean Valjean who was imprisoned for stealing a loaf of bread for his family.
 While on parole, he escapes, receives a new start from a bishop, takes on a new identity, becomes a mayor and business person, pledges to care for the daughter of one of his former factory workers, hounded all his life by his jailer, and ultimately shows that a man can redeem himself.

 One of the characters, Éponine, was once a child with Cosette (the child Valjean would later adopt) and she was treated like a princess, while Cosette was treated horribly.
-Later in life, the tables turned and she lived in poverty while Cosette was living in luxury. Éponine was also secretly in love with one of the revolutionary schoolboys (Marius), but he was instead in love with Cosette.
+Later in life, the tables turned, and she lived in poverty while Cosette was living in luxury. Éponine was also secretly in love with one of the revolutionary schoolboys (Marius), but he was instead in love with Cosette.

 As the revolutionary students were at the barricade, Marius sends Éponine with a letter to Cosette.
-Here, she walks the streets singing the song “On My Own“, still believing in the ‘other world’ where her and Marius are together and in love.
+Here, she walks the streets singing the song “On My Own“, still believing in the ‘other world’ where she and Marius are together and in love.
 It’s not until the middle of the song that she realizes this is not the case, and she sees the world as it truly is.

-Éponine faces both impermanence with her status in life from luxury, to poverty, but also with her feelings of love and sadness.
-She suffers in many ways, but sees clearly at the end that her view of the world was causing her the most suffering.
+Éponine faces both impermanence with her status in life from luxury to poverty, but also with her feelings of love and sadness.
+She suffers in many ways but sees clearly at the end that her view of the world was causing her the most suffering.

-The song (On My Own) was always most beautifully and powerfully sung by Tony award winner Lea Salonga (one of my favorite performers) during her time on Broadway, and in the 10th anniversary concert.
 What I loved best about this song, from a Buddhist perspective, is that she imagines the world she wants to see (like we do daily, but don’t realize it).
 But then she realizes it’s “only in my mind” and suddenly the world transforms and she sees it as it truly is.